-- Particles and properties: Use the particle model to explain and predict the properties and behaviours of substances. - Chemical changes: Evaluate the definitions, uses and examples of physical and chemical changes. - Rocks: Compare processes of rock formation, including the rock cycle and timescales of changes. - Cells and systems in multicellular organisms: Analyse the relationship between the structure and the function of the cell, organ and body systems. - Forms of energy: Identify different forms of energy and describe how energy transfers and transformations may cause change in simple systems.
+- Elements and Compounds: Classify matter as elements, compounds and mixtures and compare their representations. - Physical and Chemical changes: Compare physical and chemical changes and identify indicators of energy change in chemical reactions. - Rocks: Compare processes of rock formation, including the rock cycle and timescales of changes. - Plate tectonics: Apply an understanding of the theory of plate tectonics to explain patterns and changes in the Earth's crust. - Cells and systems in multicellular organisms: Analyse the relationship between the structure and the function of the cell, organ and body systems. - Forms of energy: Identify different forms of energy and describe how energy transfers and transformations may cause change in simple systems.